simonadamprog/dependency-analyzer/README.md

 - :warning: Only works currently when project does not contain circular dependencies.
 - :warning: This task is for testing.
-Use gradle's build in `dependencies` task instead.
+Use gradle's built-in `dependencies` task instead.

 #### `searchLibraryConnections` Task
 - Primary Goal: Analyzing connections of a transitive dependency: